-Find out updated list of 2015 California corn mazes.
+Find our updated list of 2019 California corn mazes.
 We have information on corn mazes near Los Angeles, San Francisco, San Jose, San Diego, Sacramento, and more big California cities.
+Many of these also have a pumpkin patch.

 Visitors this fall can get lost in a daytime corn maze, the daylights scared out of you in haunted mazes with bloodied actors and actresses wielding weapons, as well as more difficult options such as flashlight and moonlight mazes.
 You’ll find options with small mazes designed for kids and large, challenging ones to keep adults occupied for a long time.
 And don’t forget about the other fall activities that occur on these farms including pumpkin patches, hayrides, farm animals and children’s activities.
 It’s one of the best parts of September and October!